 Hard Ops Boolean system

 With the Hard Ops 8 update.
 Booltool is no longer a required dependency.
 In fact it is recommended to use the new system instead since it's more catered to our own tools.
+There are also edit mode behaviors now.

 If Booltool is present it will respect it and not assign our hotkeys.